FLYIH/Compai/README.md

 # Gemini Chatbot with RAG and ChromaDB
-This project implements a Retrieval-Augmented Generation (RAG) chatbot using Gemini AI, ChromaDB, and Google Palm Embeddings.
-It aims to provide a natural and engaging conversational experience with an affectionate and emotionally resonant communication style.
+This project implements a Retrieval-Augmented Generation (RAG) Chatbot using Gemini AI, ChromaDB, and Google Palm Embeddings, integrated seamlessly with Telegram Bot.
+It provides a natural and engaging conversational experience with an affectionate and emotionally resonant communication style, making it feel like a caring conversational partner.

+---

 ## Features
 #### 1. Embeddings & LLM: